effepivi/CT2CAD-Fibres/tutorial/README.md

+# From Synchrotron Microtomography to CAD Models using Optimisation and Fast X-ray Simulation on GPU:

-# Registration of Tungsten fibres on XCT images
+## Registration of Tungsten Fibres on XCT Images

+### by Franck P. Vidal and Jean-Michel L&eacute;tang

-This demo aims to demonstrate the use of [gVirtualXRay](http://gvirtualxray.sourceforge.net/) and mathematical optimisation to register polygon meshes onto X-ray microtomography (micro-CT) scans of a tungsten fibre.
-Below is an example of CT slice.
+This demo aims to demonstrate how to register polygon meshes onto X-ray microtomography (micro-CT) scans of a tungsten fibre.
+The code relies on two building blocks:

+1. A global optimisation algorithm.
+We use the [CMA-ES (Covariance Matrix Adaptation Evolution Strategy)](http://cma.gforge.inria.fr/http://cma.gforge.inria.fr/).
+It is an evolutionary algorithm for difficult non-linear non-convex optimisation problems.
+2. A fast X-ray simulation toolkit.
+We use [gVirtualXRay](http://gvirtualxray.sourceforge.net/)[gVirtualXRay](http://gvirtualxray.sourceforge.net/).
+It is a framework supporting many modern programming languages to generate realistic X-ray images from polygon meshes (triangles or tetrahedrons) on the graphics processor unit (GPU).

+Below is an example of CT slice from an experiment we carried out at the [European Synchrotron Radiation Facility (ESRF)European Synchrotron Radiation Facility (ESRF)](https://www.esrf.fr/https://www.esrf.fr/).

 ![The fibre.](../doc/scanned_object.png)

-Our simulations include beam-hardening due to polychromatism and they take into account the response of the detector.

-We use SimpleGVXR's Python wrapper and Python packages commonly used in tomography reconstruction ([Tomopy](https://tomopy.readthedocs.io/en/latest/)), image processing ([scikit-image](https://scikit-image.org/) and [SimpleITK](https://simpleitk.org/)), computer vision ([OpenCV](https://www.opencv.org/)), and non-linear numerical optimization ([CMA-ES, Covariance Matrix Adaptation Evolution Strategy](https://github.com/CMA-ES/pycma)).
+In a previous article, on [*Investigation of artefact sources in synchrotron microtomography via virtual X-ray imaging*](https://doi.org/10.1016/j.nimb.2005.02.003) in [Nuclear Instruments and Methods in Physics Research Section B: Beam Interactions with Materials and Atoms](https://www.sciencedirect.com/journal/nuclear-instruments-and-methods-in-physics-research-section-b-beam-interactions-with-materials-and-atoms), we demonstrated that the image above was corrupted by:

+1) beam hardening depsite the use of a monochromator,
+2) the response of the camera despite the point spread function (PSF) being almost a Dirac, and
+3) phase contrast.

+That study was published in 2005, when computer were still relatively slow.
+Since then, massively parallel processors such as graphics processor units (GPUs) have emerged.
+Using today's hardware, we will demonstrate that we can now finely tuned the virtual experiments by mathematical optimisation to register polygons meshes on XCT data.
+Our simulations will include beam-hardening due to polychromatism, take into account the response of the detector, and have phase contrast.

 ## Registration steps